gregbo/mininet_frr/make_vm/README.md

 These instructions assume everything is done in the home directory of your user account on the VM.

-Use git to copy the Mininet/FRR integration scripts and conmfigs:
+Use git to copy the Mininet/FRR integration scripts and configs:

 ```
 git clone https://github.com/jmwanderer/mininet_frr